tmaxsoft-us/oftools_compile/docs/README.md

 ## 1. Overview

-OpenFrame Tools Compile or oftools_compile is a general purpose build tool that is flexible to support multiple compilers used in OpenFrame environment.
+OpenFrame Tools Compile or oftools_compile is a general purpose build tool that is designed to be flexible to support compilers and tools available in OpenFrame environment.
 The diagram below shows an overview of the oftools_compile.

 ![alt-text](./reference_images/overview.png)